ReliefApplications/bms_front/src/app/model/README.md

 ![Models](./uml/models.svg)

 Thanks to this principle (every model extending the exact same class), it becomes possible to generalize the displaying of tables and modals for every possible entity.
-However, every field in a class has its own way of being displayed or modified, this is why we created mutliple types of CustomModelFields to manage inputs, selects, checkboxes etc.
+However, each field in a class has its own way of being displayed or modified, this is why we created mutliple types of CustomModelFields to manage inputs, selects, checkboxes etc.

 ![Fields](./uml/fields.svg)